cloudflare/wrangler-legacy/README.md

         ```

         Note: Creating your KV Namespaces should be handled either via the [api](https://workers.cloudflare.com/docs/reference/storage/writing-data/) or via your Cloudflare dashboard.

+    Additionally, you can configure Wrangler to publish to multiple environments.
+Read more [here](/docs/environments.md).

 ## Additional Installation Instructions